regisBafutwabo/quiz/README.md

      |── components             # contains the reusable components (Atomic Design Structure)
      |-- constants              # contains all the constants values that are used throughout the app
      |── pages                  # contains all the pages of the app
+     |-- services               # contains the business logic of the features
+     |-- store                  # contains zustand stores
      |── typings                # contains all the Typescript declaration files
      └── utils                  # contains all the extra helper function that can be used in the app